mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 As developers, we need to understand the inner workings of data structures to support the behavior - method - we want to implement.
 Could an array, linked list, queue, or stack satisfy our requirement?

+If we can publish only eight articles daily, then our data structure should allow us to store only eight elements.
+Once we have filled our data structure, there will be no space for the following article.
+Then, we must be able to remove the oldest article (in this case, the first one) and insert the newest article (in the last position).
+The Queue data structure supports our requirement.

 A [Queue](https://amzn.to/3FxeKSb){:target="_blank"} is an abstract data type, which includes a collection of objects that follow the first-in, first-out (FIFO) principle, i.e., the element inserted at first is the first element to come out of the list.

 A MAX_ARTICLES variable defines your frame time.
 You can increase or decrease it according to the number of your articles.